leiruoshan/MFPointNet_feature_dataset/README.md

 ![image](https://github.com/leiruoshan/MFPointNet_feature_dataset/blob/main/Fig4.svg)

-The detailed list of machining features and their parameters (parameters range) are provided in the included with this repository.
+The detailed list of machining features and their parameters (parameters range) are provided in the [.PDF file](Appendix_I.pdf) included with this repository.